jameshfisher/jameshfisher.com/_posts/2006-12-11-a-liberal-revolution-that-was-blown-off-course-is-this-an-adequate-description-of-what-happened-in-france.md

   - history
   - essay
 taggedAt: '2024-03-26'
+summary: >-
+  The French Revolution, far from being a "liberal revolution", was defined by violence from the start, with the Terror and subsequent instability being a logical continuation, not a deviation, from the events of 1789.
 ---

 "Liberty, equality, fraternity, or death; -- the last, much the easiest to bestow, O Guillotine!"<sup>1</sup>